EIM32760 - Other expenses: home: working from home

 Section 336 ITEPA 2003

 Modern technology allows increasing numbers of employees to carry out some or all of the duties of their employment in their own homes.
-Where we accept that an employee’s home is a workplace we can permit a deduction from earnings:
+When an employee’s home is a workplace, a deduction from earnings is permitted:

 This page and the pages that follow contain guidance on how to decide whether an employee’s home is a workplace and, if it is, what expenses can be deducted.

 Before a deduction can be permitted for a household expense it must be demonstrated that the expense has been incurred wholly, exclusively and necessarily in the performance of the duties of the employment, see EIM31630 and EIM31660.
-Those are the statutory conditions imposed by Section 336 ITEPA 2003.
-HMRC accept that those conditions are met where the following circumstances apply:
+Those are the statutory conditions imposed by section 336 ITEPA 2003.
+HMRC accepts that those conditions are met where the following circumstances apply:

 - the duties that the employee performs at home are substantive duties of the employment.
 “Substantive duties” are duties that an employee has to carry out and that represent all or part of the central duties of the employment (see EIM32780)

 - those duties cannot be performed without the use of appropriate facilities